Automata Learning with an Incomplete but Inductive Teacher (Technical Report): Introduction

-\defn{Active automata learning} under a \defn{Minimally Adequate Teacher} (MAT) consists in a \defn{learner} inferring a formal model (here, a regular language $L$ over a finite alphabet $\Sigma$) by asking membership—does $w \in \Sigma$ belong to $L?$—and equivalence—given a language $H$, does $H = L$, and if it does not, what is a counterexample?—queries to a \defn{teacher}.
-However, a learner may be interested in learning any language in a \defn{target} class of languages.
+To synthesize such a language, one may resort to \defn{active automata learning}~\cite{Angluin87} under a \defn{Minimally Adequate Teacher} (MAT): a \defn{learner} infers a formal model (here, a regular language $L$ over a finite alphabet $\Sigma$) by asking membership—does $w \in \Sigma$ belong to $L?$—and equivalence—given a language $H$, does $H = L$, and if it does not, what is a counterexample?—queries to a \defn{teacher}.
+However, in some cases, it may happen that the learner is actually interested in learning \emph{any} language in a \defn{target} class of languages.

 Consider the \defn{regular language separation} problem: finding a regular language $L$—known as a \defn{separator}—such that $L_1 \subseteq L$ and $L \subseteq \overline{L_2}$ for some disjoint languages $L_1$ and $L_2$.
 Multiple solutions may exist: words in $L_1$ (resp. $L_2$) should (resp. should not) belong to $L$, but words that belong to neither are under no such constraint.
 Yet, dedicated AAL techniques can yield a separator under the \defn{inexperienced}~\cite{Leucker12} or \defn{incomplete}~\cite{MWSKF23} teacher framework iMAT that allows ``don't know'' answers to membership queries if a word's membership is unspecified; it also replaces equivalence queries with \defn{validity} queries testing separation.